Fernandes-Silva-Courses/Challenge-First-Copilot-Microsoft-Copilot-Studio/README.md

    ## 1.5 Note that Microsoft Copilot Studio will be available in trial mode for 60 days.
 # 2. How to create a model-based agent in Microsoft Copilot Studio
    ## 2.1 Access Microsoft Copilot Studio.
-   ## 2.2 You can see that there are many agents available via the "see more" option.
+   ## 2.2 There are many agents available via the "see more" option.
 For example, there is the Voice Agent, where the client/user interacts with the AI by speaking — currently in preview phase.
    ## 2.3 Create the "Safe Travels" agent:
        2.3.1 Name field: Specify the agent’s name.
        2.3.2 Icon field: Change the icon if desired.
        2.3.3 Description field: Describe what the agent will do — this helps for future maintenance.
        2.3.4 Instructions field: Define instructions to ensure the agent focuses solely on the travel theme.
        2.3.5 Knowledge field: By default, the travel-related US website is set as the knowledge base.
-       2.3.6 Language: You can set the primary language for the agent, and later add more languages if needed.
+       2.3.6 Language: can set the primary language for the agent, and later add more languages if needed.
    ## 2.4 The platform provides sections for: Overview, Knowledge, Topics, Actions, Triggers, Activity, Analytics (Reports), and Channels (where you can publish the agent).
-   ## 2.5 You have an area to test the agent’s dialogue.
+   ## 2.5 The platform provides an area to test the agent’s dialogue.
 # 3. Create a Copilot based on a description with AI
    ## 3.1 Access Microsoft Copilot Studio.
    ## 3.2 Select the environment where you are working.